soldierforus/1000hours/readme.md

 You can use the terminal commands: 'start', 'stop', 'reset', and 'showtime'

-"node 1000.js start" will begin the timer
+"node 1000.js start" will begin the timer<br>
-"node 1000.js stop" will stop the timer
+"node 1000.js stop" will stop the timer<br>
-"node 1000.js reset" will reset the save logs
+"node 1000.js reset" will reset the save logs<br>
-"node 1000.js showtime" will show your current progress in HH:mm:ss
+"node 1000.js showtime" will show your current progress in HH:mm:ss<br>

 Check out this freakonomics podcast for more inspiration and to learn ,"How to Become Great at Just About Anything"